Porting to .NET Core from .NET Framework

 This ensures that you can use API alternatives for .NET Framework-specific targets in the cases where .NET Core can't support a particular API.

-Use the API Portability Analyzer tool to analyze your assemblies and develop a plan to port based on its results.
+Use the .NET Portability Analyzer to analyze your assemblies and develop a plan to port based on its results.

 The API Portability Analyzer tool will analyze your compiled assemblies and generate a report which shows a high-level portability summary and a breakdown of each API you're using that isn't available on .NET Core.
 You can use this report alongside an analysis of your codebase to develop a plan for how you'll port your code over.